-14. Programming hooks, or guidelines, published by firms that tell other programs how to get a service to perform a task such as send or receive data.
+11. Programming hooks, or guidelines, published by firms that tell other programs how to get a service to perform a task such as send or receive data.
 For example, Amazon.com provides APIs to let developers write their own applications and Websites that can send the firm orders.

 And each application potentially added more value and features to the site without Facebook lifting a finger.
 The initial event launched with sixty-five developer partners and eighty-five applications.
 There were some missteps along the way.
-Some applications were accused of spamming friends with invites to install them.
-There were also security concerns and apps that violated the intellectual property of other firms (see the "Scrabulous" sidebar below), but Facebook worked to quickly remove errant apps, improve the system, and encourage developers.
+Some applications were accused of spamming friends with invites to install them (Facebook eventually put limits on viral communication from apps).
+There were also security concerns, privacy leaks, and apps that violated the intellectual property of other firms (see the "Errant Apps" sidebar below), but Facebook worked to quickly remove misbehaving apps, correct errors, improve the system, and encourage developers.
 Just one year in, Facebook had marshaled the efforts of some four hundred thousand developers and entrepreneurs, twenty-four thousand applications had been built for the platform, 140 new apps were being added each day, and 95 percent of Facebook members had installed at least one Facebook application.
 As Sarah Lacy, author of Once You're Lucky, Twice You're Good, put it, "with one masterstroke, Zuck had mobilized all of Silicon Valley to innovate for him."

 With feeds to spread the word, Facebook was starting to look like the first place to go to launch an online innovation.
-Skip the Web, bring it to Zuckerberg's site first.
-Consider iLike: within the first three months, the firm saw installs of its Facebook app explode to seven million, more than doubling the number of users the firm was able to attract through the Web site it introduced the previous year.
-ILike became so cool that by September, platinum rocker KT Tunstall was debuting tracks through the Facebook service.
+Skip the Web; if you want to get social, bring it to Zuckerberg's site first (you can almost feel Tim Berners-Lee shuddering).
 A programmer named Mark Pincus wrote a Texas hold 'em game at his kitchen table.J.
 Guynn, "A Software Industry @ Facebook," Los Angeles Times, September 10, 2007.
-Today his social gaming firm, Zynga, is a powerhouse-a profitable firm with over three dozen apps, over 230 million users, D. MacMillan, "Zynga Enlarges Its War Chest," BusinessWeek, December 17, 2009. and more than \$600 million in annual revenue.M.
-Learmonth and A. Klaasen, "Facebook Apps Will Make More Money Than Facebook in 2009," Silicon Alley Insider, May 18, 2009.
-Some of Zynga's revenues come from apps that run on MySpace or other networks, too.
-Also see N. Carolson, "The Profitable, \$100 Million-a-Year Startup You've Never Heard Of," Business Insider, July 27, 2009; and N. Carlson and K. Angelova, "Chart of the Day: FarmVille-Maker Zynga's Revenues Reach \$600 Million, Fueled by Social Obligations," April 26, 2010.
-Zynga games include MafiaWars, Vampires, and the wildly successful FarmVille, which boasts some twenty times the number of actual farms in the United States.
-App firm Slide (started by PayPal cofounder Max Levchin) scored investments from Legg Mason, and Fidelity pegged the firm's value at \$500 million.
-J. Hempel and M. Copeland, "Are These Widgets Worth Half a Billion?"
-Fortune, March 25, 2008.
-Playfish, the U.K. social gaming firm behind the Facebook hits Pet Society and Restaurant City, was snapped up by Electronic Arts for \$300 million with another \$100 million due if the unit hits performance targets.
+Today his social gaming firm, Zynga, is a powerhouse that has launched over three dozen apps, attracting over 230 million users, D. MacMillan, "Zynga Enlarges Its War Chest," BusinessWeek, December 17, 2009. and which brings in an estimated annual profit of \$630 million from \$1.8 billion in annual revenue.A.
+Fontevecchia, "Zynga Reveals Profit and Revenues As It Looks to Raise \$500 Million," Forbes, March 2, 2011.
+Zynga games include MafiaWars, FarmVille (which boasts some twenty times the number of actual farms in the United States), D. MacMillan, P. Burrows, and S. Ante, "Inside the App Economy," BusinessWeek, November 2, 2009. and CityVille.
+Playfish, the U.K. social gaming firm behind the Facebook hits Pet

+Figure 8.2 Gaming on Facebook's Platform Is a Colossal Business

+Zynga, maker of MafiaWars, FarmVille, and CityVille, is estimated to be the second most valuable firm in the video game industry, generating north of \$600 million in annual profits through the sale of virtual goods and by running advertising and promotions.

+Source: Zynga.

+Society and Restaurant City, was snapped up by Electronic Arts for \$300 million plus.
+And Disney bought Sorority Life maker Playdom for over three quarters of a billion dollars.B.
+Barnes and C. Cain Miller, "Disney Buys Playdom in \$763 Million Deal, Becoming Hollywood Leader in Social Games," New York Times, July 27, 2010.
 Lee Lorenzen, founder of Altura Ventures, an investment firm exclusively targeting firms creating Facebook apps, said, "Facebook is God's gift to developers.
 Never has the path from a good idea to millions of users been shorter."
 J. Guynn, "A Software Industry @ Facebook," Los Angeles Times, September 10, 2007.